sSegev/SSAlphaPass/README.md

 Manual Installation
 ------------------

-Just drag all files to your project.
+Just drag the SSAlphaPass folder to your project.

 How to use
 ----------